Armisery/Chess/README.md

 # Chess
-My Chess project but in C# wooo
+My Chess project but in C#